opentap/opentap/doc/Developer Guide/Plugin Development/Readme.md

 -	For DUTs, Instruments, and Result Listeners, set the Name property in the constructor, so that this Name appears in the Resource Bar.

 -	Use the **Display** attribute (with a minimum of name and description) on properties and classes.
-This ensures good naming and tooltips in the GUI.
+This ensures good naming and tooltips in the GUI Editor.

 -	Use **Rules** for input validation to ensure valid data.